-Step One: I painted the inside and outside of the boxes with acrylic paint.
+Step One: Paint the inside and outside of the boxes with acrylic paint.
 I chose a color of paint that coordinated with each scrapbook paper I planned to use.
-I gave each box two coats of paint.
+Give the boxes two coats of paint to get a nice solid color.
 I was running out of green paint so I didn’t do two coats in the center of my large box since each side would be covered up with scrapbook paper.

-Step Two: I cut the scrapbook paper into four squares that would fit the sides of each box.
-The measurements for each size of my boxes varied slightly.
-I numbered the sides of my boxes and then numbered the squares of paper so I could fit paper perfectly to each side.
+Step Two: Measure your boxes and cut scrapbook paper into squares that will fit the sides of each box.
+A couple of my wooden boxes did not measure the same on each side.
+To make sure the paper fit perfectly on each side, I numbered the sides of the boxes and paper squares so I could match them up and everything would fit perfectly.

-Step Three: I glued the paper squares to the sides of the boxes.
+Step Three: Glue the paper squares to the sides of the boxes

-Step Four: I covered the outside of the box in Mod Podge, smoothing the paper as I went and being careful not to shift it around or rip it.
+Step Four: Cover the outside of the box in Mod Podge, smoothing the paper as you go and being careful not to shift it around or rip it.
 My paper seemed to ruffle and bulge out a little, but once the Mod Podge dried, it was unnoticeable.
 I did each box in shifts so I could apply the Mod Podge along the top edge of the box and the bottom as well – this will seal the paper edges down.

 I love the way the boxes turned out.
 This is such a simple craft and the decorative paper you choose really decides the outcome of the project.
 This was the perfect use for my pretty paper since it is definitely put on display.
 The three nesting boxes from Target were perfect and inexpensive.
 I picked up another set because I already have other ideas for them.
 There are so many possibilities with unfinished boxes!